andrewkamal/Biometric-Authentication-System/README.md

 A picture of the working bot on the admin's phone and all the supporting commands are attached below
 ![alt text](https://github.com/andrewkamal/Biometric-Authentication-System/blob/main/Images/bot.png)

+## LCD Connections with the STM32 Board

+The LCD is connected to the STM32 through 7 output pins going from PA1 till PA7.
+The JM101-b is connected to the STM32 in the UART's TX and RX through PA9 & PA10.
+Also, we have to output pins connected to the two buttons for each task.
+In addition, an output pin connected with the ESP-32 to notify once fraud is detected.
+There are two leds connected for verifications.
+Finally, a potentiometer connected with the LCD for brightness adjustment.

 ## Demos
 Milestone 3 (Demos):
 Interfacing the fingerprint sensor with the LCD: [Link](https://drive.google.com/file/d/1GA7guuEns3KkpbxFE4PJ1iBcuDGD7kZa/view?usp=sharing)